-From Rome and Florence to London and Paris, Europe boasts a great variety of artistic and cultural treasures
+From Rome and Florence to London and Paris, Europe boasts a great variety of cities of culture bursting with artistic treasures.

 Prague, Czech Republic

 Considered one of the most popular cultural destinations in Europe—and among one of the most famous cities of culture in Europe—Prague offers a stunning city centre, a centuries-long history, palaces, churches and fascinating examples of Gothic, Romanesque, Renaissance, Baroque and Art Nouveau architecture.
 Visit Powder Tower—one of the original gates into the old town first built in the 11th century—and climb its 186 spiralled steps to get a breathtaking view of Old Town Prague.

 In the Old Town Square you’ll be able to visit Tyn Church, a beautiful example of Gothic influence on the city’s diverse architecture scene, and its 80-metre tall towers.
 The church, which boasts two 80-metre tall towers, was built for foreign merchants coming to Tyn courtyard for trade.
 For a shopper’s paradise, make sure to leave enough time to explore Wencelas Square, the city’s true entertainment, nightlife and commercial district.

 Much of the Czech city’s political gatherings took place here, and today it is the home of the Grand National Museum—exhibiting almost 14 million items spanning natural history, art and music—and the Prague State Opera.
 After a mere five-minute walk from Wencelas Square, you’ll find yourself near the historic Old Town Square.
 Here, the undisputed cultural highlight is the Astronomical Clock; an ancient ‘orloj’ that tells Old Bohemian, Babylonian, German and sidereal time as well as the sun’s position on the zodiac and phases of the moon.